mriale/PyDPainter/docs/tools/src/toolbox.md

 ![](t-text.png)

-The Text tool lets you place text anywhere on the page, and the Brush Selector lets you pick it up and reposition it if you didn't have it quite right the first time.
+The Text tool lets you place text anywhere on the page.
+You can change the color of your text by choosing a different foreground color.
 To enter text on the page:

 1. Click the Text tool